google/WebFundamentals/src/content/en/updates/posts/2016/02/css-variables-why-should-you-care.markdown

 value, resulting in `color: #06c;` So long as the custom property is defined somewhere in your stylesheet it should be available to the `var` function.

+The syntax may look a little strange at first.
+Many developers ask, "Why not just use `$foo` for variable names?"
+The approach was specifically chosen to be as flexible as possible and potentially allow for `$foo` macros in the future.
+For the backstory you can read [this post](http://www.xanthir.com/blog/b4KT0) from one of the spec authors, Tab Atkins.

 ## Custom property syntax

 The syntax for a custom property is straightforward.